 Share with external users conveniently just by entering an email address in the sharing dialog.
 Recipients receive an email containing an activation link.
 They can log in using their email address as user name and the password they chose during activation.
 Guests may even use the ownCloud desktop clients and mobile apps to connect to ownCloud and work on shared contents.

-Guest users do not have storage space and can only work in contents that are shared with them.
-Have a look at our informational YouTube video below, for an introduction to the Guests app.
+Guest users do not have storage space and can only work on content that is shared with them.